cbillowes/curious-programmer-helium/content/posts/2019/2019-01-26-why-i-create-atomic-commits-in-git.md

 ## Why go atomic?

-Atomic commits are easer to:
+Atomic commits are easier to:
 * **track** - I know where they are in the history. `git log --oneline` shows me all commits. `git log --grep <pattern>` lets me find a commit based on a partial message. `git log <commit>` will jump to that commit and